 “Only we’ll have to decide on the time to start and end the party.”

-“How about eleven in the morning?”
+“How about start it at eleven in the morning?”
 Todd suggested.
 I nodded and wrote that down.
 Then I asked, “When do you think we should end it?”

 “Like, maybe four or five o’clock?
 That’s long enough and not too long.”